 If you want to copy your scripts, simply save them, share them, or sync them with the related information shared earlier in this article.

 While Final Draft clearly states on their website that only one “owner” should use one purchased copy of Final Draft, there is nothing stopping you from sharing Final Draft with another person.

 Yes, it’s frowned upon by Final Draft.
 They say on their website that it is not allowed.
-But there are no Final Draft police that will hunt you down.
+But there is no Final Draft police that will hunt you down.
 As far as I can tell, there will be no consequences.